-Kurdish PKK announces it’s withdrawing fighters from Turkiye to Iraq
+Kurdish PKK announces it is withdrawing fighters from Turkiye to Iraq

 The group has said it wants to pursue a democratic struggle to defend the rights of the Kurdish minority in line with a historic call by Ocalan.

-In July they held a symbolic ceremony in the mountains of northern Iraq at which they destroyed a first batch of weapons, which was hailed by Turkiye as “an irreversible turning point”.
+In July, the group held a symbolic ceremony in the mountains of northern Iraq, at which it destroyed a first batch of weapons, which was hailed by Turkiye as “an irreversible turning point”.

 “Today is a new day; a new page has opened in history.
 Today, the doors of a great, powerful Turkiye have been flung wide open,” said Turkish President Recep Tayyip Erdogan at the time.